-How does UNEP do this?
+How does UN Environment do this?

-UNEP works with the private sector to build the business case for healthy and productive ecosystems, through:
+UN Environment works with the private sector to build the business case for healthy and productive ecosystems, through:

 Advocacy to persuade companies to quantify their risk exposure to environmental impacts with a view to reducing costs (e.g. water scarcity or deforestation can affect a company’s earnings);